 Previously, I worked as a program manager and communications director at the International Reporting Project (IRP), and before that I was an assistant editor at the Woodrow Wilson International Center for Scholars.

-In my spare time, I moderate two book clubs: Nonfiction at One More Page Books & More and Read Harder at Upshur Street Books.
+In my spare time, I moderate the nonfiction book club at One More Page Books & More.
 Drop by sometime!